US

 Marketing module

-The marketing module in CRM is called to streamline all marketing-related activities of your enterprise.
+The marketing module in CRM can streamline all marketing-related activities of your enterprise.

 Leads